What is Botox?

 Surprise lines, or forehead wrinkles, become more pronounced as we get older.
 Because the forehead is highly visible on our face, these types of wrinkles can be a particularly noticeable sign of aging.

-Lipstick Lines
+Lipstick & Marionette Lines

+The fine lines around your mouth, or lipstick lines, become more pronounced as you get older, often resulting in the appearance of a downturned mouth.
 Marionette lines are those that extend from the corner of the mouth down to the jawline.
 They can give your mouth the unwanted appearance that it’s being “pulled down.”

-Jawline and Neck
+Chin, Jawline, and Neck

-Whether due to genetics, age, or fatigued facial muscles, prominent wrinkles can form around your jawline and neck.
+The muscles in your chin become more active as you age, creating an undesirable, puckered impression.
+Whether due to genetics, age, or fatigued facial muscles, prominent wrinkles can also form around your jawline and neck.
 Depending on age and lifestyle, these lines can develop vertically or horizontally.
+Botox injections can relax these muscles and reduce their dimpling effects.

 Under-Eyes